 How to Get Recruited to Play College Sports

 College coaches simply do not have the resources they need to evaluate and recruit the over seven million high school athletes across the country.
 Qualified athletes miss out on scholarships dollars every year because they did not do enough to get recruited.
 Learning how to get recruited to play college sports requires more than just being an outstanding athlete.
-With our website, we give you all of the resources you need to contact coaches, write professional e-mails, and stay on top of NCAA and NAIA recruiting rules.
+With our college recruiting website, we give you all of the resources you need to contact coaches, write professional e-mails, and stay on top of NCAA and NAIA recruiting rules.

 The College Recruiting Process Starts Early

 Too many recruits are waiting for college recruiting letters to just show up in their mailbox.
 They think, “Once my senior year comes around, coaches will begin recruiting me.”
-For 95 percent of college athletes, recruiting is not what you see on the major recruiting websites.
+For 95 percent of college athletes, recruiting is not what you see on the major college recruiting websites.
 Coaches count on interested athletes contacting them as early as eighth grade or freshman year of high school.

 Make Yourself Into a College Recruit